EnigmaticaModpacks/CreateTogether/.github/README.md

-# Enigmatica 6
+# Create Together

-This is the official repository and issue-tracker for the modpack Enigmatica 6, for Minecraft 1.16.5
+This is the official repository and issue-tracker for the modpack Create Together, for Minecraft 1.16.5

 ### Table of Contents